timbussmann/timbussmann.github.io/_posts/2022-09-15-disposing-once-twice-gone.md

 ---
 layout: post
-title: Dispsing once, disposing twice, gone!
+title: Disposing once, disposing twice, gone!
 ---

 Chances that you've been using a dependency injection (DI) container in a C# application are incredibly high.
 All DI containers I know come with a _child container_ or _scope_ capability, as the Microsoft DI abstraction calls it.
 Scopes provide a dedicated instance lifetime controlled by the user.
 Consider the following code: